 - Cook for 5 additional minutes.

-- Remove from heat and serve over buns.
+- Remove from heat and spoon turkey mixture over buns or bread.

 Garnish: